kevinolega/callcentertrainingtips/_posts/2016-10-28-thirty-one.md

 These days I only pay full price.

-A few weeks ago I bought a cheap second hand iPhone.
+A few weeks ago I bought a cheap second-hand iPhone.

 Turns out the iPhone is broken so the person who sold it to me got away with the money.

 Time is more valuable than money.

-In my stupidity I took the phone to the repair shop four times to see if I could make it work.
+In my stupidity, I took the phone to the repair shop four times to see if I could make it work.

 It didn’t.